prnk84/Certifications/README.md

-# Certifications
+# 🎓 Certifications

-Collection of my completed courses, certifications, and internship certificates.
+This repository contains my certificates and credentials earned through online courses and internships.